demogitjava/webshop/README.md

 png File w 400 h 250
-for NAS Storage or Cluster with docker you habe to edit the  path in
+for NAS Storage or Cluster with docker you have to edit the  path in

 Database Table PRODCUTS
 index.html search "imagecardproduct" if you